tumagonx/nwjs_docs_old/How-to-run-apps.md

     # alias to nw
     alias nw="/Applications/node-webkit.app/Contents/MacOS/node-webkit"

+You have to refresh the bash shell environment:

+    source ~/.bash_profile

 Now you can call nw from the commandline like Linux and Windows:

     nw "/home/path/to/game"